scalar-labs/scalardb/docs/api-guide.md

 {% capture notice--info %}
 **Note**

 When you update an existing record, you need to read the record by using `Get` or `Scan` before using a `Put` operation.
 Otherwise, the operation will fail due to a conflict.
-This occurs because ScalarDB assumes that another transaction wrote the record.
+This occurs because of the specification of ScalarDB to manage transactions properly.
 Instead of reading the record explicitly, you can enable implicit pre-read.
 See [Enable implicit pre-read for `Put` operations](#enable-implicit-pre-read-for-put-operations) for details.
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>